 #How Do You Fix an LG TV Remote That Stopped Working?

-The number one culprit behind a non-functioning LG TV remote is depleted batteries.
+The number one cause of a non-functioning LG TV remote is dead batteries.
+It’s worth ruling this out before anything else.

 -

-Locate the battery cover on the back of the remote.
-Slide or pop it open.
+Find the battery cover on the back of the remote and slide it open.

 -